christina-k-francis/optimal-stargazing-locator/README.md

 ## Future Plans

+* Add map layers for light pollution, precipitation, and cloud cover data
-* Provide viewable GIFs of the forecast for each dataset
+* Provide viewable GIFs of forecasts
 * Incorporate a direction-aware warning for proximity to an urban light dome
 * Improve the mobile experience
 * Expand the stargazing grade forecast coverage area